bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	(for arr.entries(), return array of [key, value])

 	f.
 Set [[ArrayLikeNextIndex]] = index + 1
-	(⭐️ Always increments key to next index.
+	(⭐️1️⃣ Always increments key to next index.
 This sequential index is used to get the next value, irrespective of holes in that position (whether that index exists or not))

 2. Else, (i.e. when `index >= arr.length` - reached end of array)

 	a.
 Set `[[IteratedArrayLike]]` = `undefined`.
-	(⭐️ Yes, once it reaches the end - it sets linked array to undefined.
+	(⭐️2️⃣ Yes, once it reaches the end - it sets linked array to undefined.
 This is to ensure the once the iterator has finished, it would never return any more value.
 This undefined array is handled in step 0.
 If this was not done, then array length could have increased before next call and then it would again return new values after saying `done:true` earlier.)

 	b.
 Return `{value: undefined, done: false}`

- 🤯 Implications
+## 🤯 Implications

+1. `[...arr]` converts sparse array to dense array
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNzc2MTA0OCwtNTk3MDc3NTk3LDg3NT
-g4MTI0NCwxNjcwOTg3Mjg2LDE0MTY5NjkzMDksMTg0MzYxMzI5
-OSwtMTM2MTU3Mzg3NSw5ODI2NDg5MDAsLTIwNDAyMTU1MzQsLT
-ExMjY1MTg5MTUsLTg1MTg2NjI1LC0xNTE1OTkzMDgxLC0xNzk0
-NjU0MzA0LDEwMzYwOTcxMDQsLTQzOTk5Nzg1OV19
+eyJoaXN0b3J5IjpbNzg0MzY4MTY1LC01OTcwNzc1OTcsODc1OD
+gxMjQ0LDE2NzA5ODcyODYsMTQxNjk2OTMwOSwxODQzNjEzMjk5
+LC0xMzYxNTczODc1LDk4MjY0ODkwMCwtMjA0MDIxNTUzNCwtMT
+EyNjUxODkxNSwtODUxODY2MjUsLTE1MTU5OTMwODEsLTE3OTQ2
+NTQzMDQsMTAzNjA5NzEwNCwtNDM5OTk3ODU5XX0=
 -->